aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/12-streamlit.md

 <!-- omit in toc -->
 # Streamlit

-There are 4 main ways we recommend when spinning up a Streamlit application for quick dashboarding:
+There are 4 main ways we recommend to spin up Streamlit applications for quick dashboarding:

 - [Local Execution](#local-execution)
 - [Docker Container](#docker-container)